Saif-000001/realtime-sign-language-detection/README.md

 ```

 ## 🧠 Key Learnings
-- FastAPI for creating a Python backend that handles real-time image processing.
-- React + Vite for building the user interface with a focus on real-time detection.
+- Data collection and preprocessing techniques for machine learning.
-- Machine Learning: Model training using RandomForestClassifier for classifying sign language gestures.
+- Model training and optimization strategies.
+- Building efficient backend services with FastAPI.
+- Creating dynamic frontend applications with React.
-- Docker containerization of the application for consistent deployment across environments.
+- Basics of Docker for application containerization.
+- Understanding end-to-end project architecture and data flow.

 ## 💡 Challenges Overcome
-- Dataset quality and quantity balancing during model training.
+- Balancing dataset quality and quantity.
-- Seamless integration of the machine learning model with the web interface.
+- Integrating the machine learning model with the web application.
-- Achieving real-time communication between the frontend and backend services.
+- Implementing real-time communication between the frontend and backend.
-- Deploying the entire system using Docker for reproducibility.
+- Ensuring consistent deployment across different environments.

 ## 🙏 Acknowledgements
 I’m grateful for the support from various online communities, tutorials, and documentation resources that helped me throughout this project!